Get started with C

 PdfTools_GetLastError());Replace the

-with the value of your license key.
-Include the less-than (<
+insert-license-key-herewith the value of your license key.
+Include the less-than (<) and greater-than (>) signs.

 - On the Code samples page, download and unzip a C code sample.
 For example: Download Convert PDF to image sample.